andrasq/node-qibl/README.md

 ### parseMs( interval )

-Convert a simple time duration like '2h' (no whitespace) into milliseconds, `7200000`.
+Convert a simple time duration like `'2h'` (no whitespace) into milliseconds, `7200000`.
 Recognizes the modifiers `s`, `m`, `h`, `d` and `w` meaning seconds, minutes, hours, days and weeks.
 Numeric input is assume to represent milliseconds and is returned as is.
-Returns `NaN` if unable to parse the format.
+Returns `NaN` if unable to parse the value or the format.

     qibl.parseMs('2m');
     // => 120000